Skilvingr/bd_prochot_disable_module/README.md

 ## Build and test
     make insmod
-This will build and load the module in the system.
+This will build and load the module.
 Running `dmesg`, its messages should be visible.

 ## Use dkms
     make install